Ben Meakins gets down and dirty to discover the best bilge cleaners and the most effective way to clean oily, malodorous bilges

-All of the products tested worked in emulsifying the oil, but Bilgex (despite its strong smell) worked best, removed residue and odour, and should last for 10 bilge cleans.
+All of the bilge cleaners we tested worked in emulsifying the oil, but Bilgex (despite its strong smell) was the best bilge cleaner, as it removed residue and odour, and should last for 10 bilge cleans.

 As published in the December 2016 issue of PBO.
 Prices correct at the time of going to press.

 20 antifouling paints tested in 13 UK locations: which works best where you keep your boat?